rdekleijn/rdekleijn.github.io/events/2024-dodgeball/index.md

 If you cannot find enough enthusiastic colleagues to form a team with, you can also register as an independent player.
 The organizers will then place you in a team.

 ## What does it cost to register?
 Participation is free to all players, this includes the BBQ afterwards.
-However, it does not include drinks, which can be purchased from the USC cafeteria or BYO.
+However, it does not include drinks, which can be purchased from the USC cafeteria.

 ## Questions that you might have